 Greenville, North Carolina: $3.45 Million

-The city of Greenville will construct stream restoration and stabilization improvements to reduce erosion and flood risks while also restoring and enhancing the floodplain, stream channel, and riparian ecosystem’s natural function using nature-based solutions.
+The city of Greenville will construct stream restoration and stabilization improvements to reduce erosion and flood risks while also restoring and enhancing the floodplain, stream channel and riparian ecosystem’s natural function using nature-based solutions.
 The proposed infrastructure project aims to protect vulnerable public utility and municipal infrastructure as well as at-risk properties from heavy rain events and the growing impacts of climate change.
+The city of Greenville will continue to leverage existing partnerships with Pitt County, the town of Winterville, the town of Ayden, East Carolina University and Pitt Community College to minimize hazards and to educate citizens about hazards and how to appropriately respond.
+The Greenville Utility Commission will also serve as an important partner in enhancing activity outcomes.